pointcheckout/docs/docs/2-connect/1-zoho.md

 ![admin zoho connect](/img/docs/integrate/3rd-party/zoho/connect.png)

-2. Select the Xero **Organization** you would like to link to this Paymennt account.
+2. Select the Xero **Organization** you would like to link to this paymennt.com account.

-| Paymennt supports connecting 1 single Zoho Organization per Paymennt account.
-If you manage multiple Paymennt clients and have multiple Organizations available to your Zoho account, make sure all of them are selected.
-You can specify which organization is linked to this specific Paymennt account in the next step.
+| paymennt.com supports connecting 1 single Zoho Organization per paymennt.com account.
+If you manage multiple paymennt.com clients and have multiple Organizations available to your Zoho account, make sure all of them are selected.
+You can specify which organization is linked to this specific paymennt.com account in the next step.

 ![zoho authorize](/img/docs/integrate/3rd-party/zoho/authorize.png)

-3. (Multiple Organizations Only) Selecting organization to link to your Paymennt Account
+3. (Multiple Organizations Only) Selecting organization to link to your paymennt.com Account

-If you have multiple organizations selected in _Step 2_ above, you will be prompted to select which one you want to link to your Paymennt account.
+If you have multiple organizations selected in _Step 2_ above, you will be prompted to select which one you want to link to your paymennt.com account.
 If you have only one selected Organization, you will not see a prompt.

 ## Adding a Payment Link to your Zoho Invoices

 The next steps explain how to add a **"Pay Now"** link to your Zoho PDF invoices

-1. Copy **Custom payment URL** from the **"Zoho Books"** screen on your Paymennt account.
+1. Copy **Custom payment URL** from the **"Zoho Books"** screen on your paymennt.com account.

 ![admin zoho connected](/img/docs/integrate/3rd-party/zoho/connected.png)